web-platform-tests/wpt/docs/_writing-tests/testharness.md

 This test could then be run from `FileAPI/Blob-constructor.any.worker.html` as well as `FileAPI/Blob-constructor.any.html`.

+### Including other JavaScript resources in auto-generated boilerplate tests

+Use `// META script=link/to/resource.js` at the beginning of the resource.

+### Specifying a timeout of long in auto-generated boilerplate tests

+Use `// META timeout=long` at the beginning of the resource.

 [general guidelines]: {{ site.baseurl }}{% link _writing-tests/general-guidelines.md %}
 [testharness-api]: {{ site.baseurl }}{% link _writing-tests/testharness-api.html %}